Ayana-k-j/Java_codes/README.md

-This repository includes the Java programs(Java 17,Core Java) I have done as a fresher.
+This repository includes the Java programs(Java 17,Core Java) that I have done as a fresher.